AnoopG7/Ticketing-App/TD2.md

 **Network Performance Optimization**: Mobile networks present unique challenges including variable bandwidth, high latency, and intermittent connectivity.
 The app should implement intelligent caching strategies that prioritize critical data, compress data transfers to minimize bandwidth usage, and provide meaningful offline functionality.
 Network optimization should include request batching, intelligent retry logic, and adaptive quality settings based on connection speed.

-**Battery Life Optimization**: Mobile applications must be conscious of battery consumption to maintain user satisfaction.
-The app should implement efficient background processing, minimize location service usage, and optimize push notification handling to reduce battery drain.
-Battery optimization should include intelligent sync scheduling, efficient image processing, and proper management of device sensors and connectivity features.

 **Scalability Architecture**: The mobile app architecture should support scaling to thousands of concurrent users while maintaining performance.
 This includes efficient state management that doesn't degrade with large datasets, optimized list rendering for large numbers of tickets, and intelligent data pagination to prevent memory issues.
 The real-time system should scale efficiently with proper connection pooling and message optimization.